SARAH Inc. News & Updates

 SARAH Inc. is one of the leaders in high-quality human services.
 We maintain this role through innovative program ideas, building relationships in the community, and by adopting the newest forms of technology and methodologies into our programs.
 We are a person centered agency and through new endeavors our end goal will always be to better benefit the people we serve.
 Moving forward, we are looking to ensure SARAH Inc. is more secure and stronger than ever.
 Initial steps towards security lies in further diversifying our revenue.
 This includes launching a new in-house grant writing program and holding small fundraising events to supplement program funding.

 As stated by the former Mayor of São Paulo, Fernado Haddad, “combine fiscal responsibility with social responsibility”.
 That is the approach we align with at SARAH Inc. As we start another fiscal year, stronger than the last, we inspire to make an even larger impact on the community we serve.

 People in our programs are starting a new summer exercise program called “Get Fit”.
-In partnership with the Branford YMCA, groups from all of our Adult Services locations come together to exercise.
+The fitness program was developed and facilitated by Veronica Hellemann and Michael Castaldi, fitness consultants and trainers.
 The first class in the series started on July 11th, where our new friends at Get Fit introduced themselves and their exercises to the SARAH Inc. family.